Adapters

 2. Check for static assets -- serve files from dist/client/ with appropriate headers

-3. Check for prerendered pages -- serve SSG/ISG HTML (with staleness checking for ISG)
+3. Check for prerendered pages -- serve SSG/ISG HTML (with staleness checking for ISG when the platform supports it)

 4. Delegate dynamic requests to handlePrachtRequest() from pracht